viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 cost: "0"
 ---

-This tutorial will show you how to build a mock robot using just your personal laptop so you can:

-- Learn how to [configure](../../../manage/configuration/) robots with Viam.
+In this tutorial you will build a mock robot to learn how to configure robots with Viam.
-- Try using [Viam](/viam/) without any robotic hardware.
+You do not need any hardware to do this tutorial.

 Follow this tutorial to set up and control a robot with a `fake` [arm](/components/arm/fake/), [board](/components/board/), and [motor](/components/motor/), and an additional mock {{< glossary_tooltip term_id="part" text="sub-part" >}} with a [motor](/components/motor/).
+These `fake` components interact with Viam like real hardware but do not physically exist.

 ### What is a mock sub-part?